AadiGodzilla/Assignment-1/README.md

 -   Open Terminal or Command Prompt
 -   Clone the Repository by pasting `https://github.com/AadiGodzilla/Assignment-1` in the terminal
--   Then paste `cd notes-here` to change directory to `notes-here` folder/directory
+-   Then paste `cd Assignment-1` to change directory to `Assignment-1` folder/directory
 -   Run `python calculation.py` to run the program for `calculation.py`
 -   Run `python detail.py` to run the program for `detail.py`